 Stoves & Health

-We have been working since 2013 on the development of a suite of women’s and children’s health and wellbeing products to be presented to development impact financiers, public and private, for procurement under a payment on delivery as part of a growing trend towards results-based-financing in development finance.
+We have been working since 2012 on the development of a suite of women’s and children’s health and wellbeing products to be presented to development impact financiers, public and private, for procurement under payment on delivery or “pay-for-performance” schemes as part of a growing trend towards results-based-financing in development finance.

-We conceived of a forward market for health outcomes, measured as Averted Disability Adjusted Life Years (ADALYs) from the use of clean cookstoves and improved kitchen ventilation to raise investment funds in cleaner healthier cooking for families dependent on open fires and inefficient biomass stoves for cooking.
+We conceived of a forward market for health outcomes, measured as Averted Disability Adjusted Life Years (ADALYs) from the use of clean cookstoves and improved kitchen ventilation to increase investment in cleaner healthier cooking for families dependent on open fires using woody biomass and inefficient biomass stoves for cooking and heating.

 Working with UC Berkeley’s Kirk Smith, leaders of Berkeley Air Monitoring, SNV Laos, the Laos Institute for Renewable Energy, Geo-Sys, under the guidance of the Inter-Ministerial Committee on Cookstoves, we oversaw a rigorous assessment of the acceptability of forced draft “gasifier” stoves in rural households in Savanakhet Province.
 The results showed the stove to be strongly accepted by Laos women in terms of improved amenity in cooking, and that household air pollution was reduced by 75% from their sustained use.
-Using measures of personal exposure of women cooks before and after the super clean stove intervention, the the resulting ADALYs was shown to be a cost effective means of reducing the the burden of disease from household air pollution, the single biggest cause of death and disability in Laos.
-ADALY’s are expected to cost between 1 and 1.5 times GDP per capita from large scale superclean stove distribution.
+Using measures of personal exposure of women cooks before and after the super clean stove intervention, the resulting ADALYs was shown to be a cost effective means of reducing the burden of disease from household air pollution, purported to be the single biggest cause of death and disability in Laos by Global Burden of Disease Assessments.
+ADALY’s are expected to cost of the order of GDP per capita from large scale superclean stove distribution and sustained daily use.

 This BBC News Service report provides insights to the importance of super-clean stoves in Malawi where we have our largest stove projects in Africa to date.